 Gary Emrich is a Colorado-based media artist/photographer with a 30 year exhibition record.
 His work resides in numerous private and public collections including the Art Institute of Chicago, the Denver Art Museum, the State of Colorado, the City of Denver Public Art Program, the Belger Museum in Kansas City and the University of Colorado Art Museum.
 He is currently head of the photography/video art program at the Rocky Mountain College of Art & Design.
 Gary received his BA degree from the University of Colorado and his MFA from the School of the Art Institute of Chicago.
 His work is represented by Robischon Gallery in Denver, Colorado.
 In addition, Gary has had a 20 year history of working in the Colorado commercial film industry as a freelance producer/director.

-Carol Keller: Carol was the gallery director and curator for seventeen years at the Auraria Higher Education Center and has been a gallery owner and consultant.
+Carol Keller: Carol Keller was the gallery director and curator at the Auraria Higher Education Center for 17 years, and has been a gallery owner and consultant.
 Devoted to the arts, she served on the Board of the Alliance for Contemporary Art at the Denver Art Museum for six years and more recently, the Board of Trustees for the Museum of Contemporary Art/Denver from 2005 to 2010.
 Keller holds a Bachelor of Fine Arts degree and Master of Humanities degree combining fine art and communication.
 She has participated on public art panels, served as a curator and a juror of art exhibitions, developed collections and has a keen interest in the photo-based arts.